 The purpose of the experiential learning and lab rotation activities is to acquaint students with on-going informatics research by having them spend time working with an existing researcher or research group.
 Experiential learning activities and lab rotations will expose students to various research data collection procedures, analysis and need for medical and biological research, particularly involving communication and dialogue skills with non-informatics collaborators.
-MUII affiliate faculty will solicit potential projects and forward the information to the MUII office at least two weeks before semester starts.
+IDSI affiliate faculty will solicit potential projects and forward the information to the IDSI office at least two weeks before semester starts.

-All MUII students are required to rotate through two different experiential learning or lab rotations in the first three semesters of enrollment in the PhD program.
-The student and the Director of Graduate Studies Approved September 2016, Rev. Dec.
-2018 Page 6 shall meet prior to each rotation to determine the appropriate laboratory and rotation advisor.
+All IDSI students are required to rotate through two different experiential learning or lab rotations in the first three semesters of enrollment in the PhD program.
+The student and the Director of Graduate Studies shall meet prior to each rotation to determine the appropriate laboratory and rotation advisor.
 The rotation advisor selected must concur in this decision.
 Students may elect to have two additional rotations if desired during the second year.
 The DGS will consult with student's advisor, if any, for the assignment of the project.
-The principal investigator (PI) of the experiential learning site or the lab will collaborate on the expectations and rotation duties using the MUII Rotation Form prior to the actual rotation.
-If safety or other necessary training is needed, it has to be addressed in the form.
-Experiential learning and/or lab rotations, INFO INST 8088, are graded on an S/U (pass/fail) basis by the DGS based on the evaluation provided by the PI of the experiential learning site or the lab.
-The students who take INFO INST 8088 should present at the MUII seminar to share their rotation experiences with the students and faculty before the final week of the semester.
+The principal investigator (PI) of the experiential learning site or the lab will collaborate on the expectations and rotation duties using the IDSI Rotation Form prior to the actual rotation.
+If safety or other necessary training is needed, it must be addressed in the Approved September 2016, Rev. Dec.
+2018, Rev. Dec 2022, Rev. Dec 2023 Page 8 form.
+Experiential learning and/or lab rotations, INFO INST 8088, are graded on an S/U (pass/fail) basis.